Silversun Pickups: Swoon (2008–2010)

 Silversun Pickups' second album, Swoon, includes 10 tracks, and instead of having a straightforward mid-tempo sound, Aubert said: "Some songs are very quiet and delicate, [while] others are just [freaking] loud."
 The album was released on April 14, 2009, to positive reviews.
 It debuted at No. 7, selling approximately 43,000 copies in its first week.

 The first single released was "Panic Switch", which aired on VH1 and MTV music video shows and radio stations worldwide.
 "Panic Switch" is also featured in the video games Rock Band and Rocksmith.
+The opening track of the album "There's No Secrets This Year" is featured in the video-game Colin McRae: Dirt 2.

 Silversun Pickups played the 2009 Voodoo Music Experience Festival over the Halloween weekend.
 In 2009, the band performed "Catch and Release", "Panic Switch", "Lazy Eye", "Well Thought Out Twinkles", "Growing Old Is Getting Old", and "Kissing Families" for MTV Unplugged.

 In early December 2009, the band was nominated in the Best New Artist category for the 52nd Grammy Awards.
 Their nomination drew some controversy, because the band was already moderately successful before the 2008–2009 nominating year, although this was mainly due to misunderstandings involving the selections of Best New Artist nominees.

 They supported Placebo on their Winter 2009 European tour.
 Upon the release of Swoon, they toured with Manchester Orchestra as main support.
 In spring 2010, the band toured with Muse for their US tour.
 They toured North America again in summer 2010 with Against Me! and the Henry Clay People.
 Another tour took place with Australian rock band Birds of Tokyo in September 2010 and ended an 18-month set of shows in support of Swoon at Austin City Limits.